 Program at a glance

 The Advanced Education Program in Prosthodontics accepts on average three residents each year into the program.
-Applications must be completed and returned no later than August 15 of the year prior to the program start date.
+Applications must be completed and returned no later than September 15 of the year prior to the program start date.
 After preliminary screening of the application packages by the program director, selected candidates will be contacted to schedule a date for an interview.
-Interviews are usually held in August through October.
+Interviews are usually held July through October.
 Taking into account all of the above listed criteria and input obtained by the program director, faculty, and residents, a final decision is made and the selection process completed.

 For the past 43 years, the Advanced Education Program in Prosthodontics at the University of Minnesota has had the unique history of operating under the leadership of only two program directors.
 Dr. Richard J. Goodkind established the graduate program in 1969 and received full accreditation status.
 He went on to lead one of the best prosthodontic programs in the nation, mentoring and graduating over 50 prosthodontists.